Horse Rescue in Puerto Rico

 In Rincon the State Police Station is here on google maps.
 Most cities are on google maps – look for “Policia Estatals”.

-- Media Outlets for when you can’t find help for a horrific situation – Links to FB pages where you can message them photos and information
+- We need to make the Media aware.
+To change the perception and make people aware they can act to help.
+You can do this via the Media Outlets that follow, for when you can’t find help for a horrific situation – Links to FB pages where you can message them photos and information

 - In Rincon the State Police are 787-823-2020 located in the downtown here